GoogleCloudPlatform/php-docs-samples/appengine/php72/wordpress/README.md

     -credential_file=/path/to/YOUR_SERVICE_ACCOUNT_JSON_FILE.json
 ```

+> **Note**: Make sure to run the command under a user with write access in the `/cloudsql` directory.
+This proxy will use this folder to create a unix socket.

 Now you can access the Cloud SQL instance with the MySQL client in a separate
 command line tab.